September 25, 2015

-Growing up in Montreal, obsesssed with skateboarding and snowboarding Todd moved out to Whistler in 2000.
-Armed with a point and shoot camera and some encouragement, Todd dove into a carreer orientated around snowboard photography.
+Growing up in Montreal, obsessed with skateboarding and snowboarding Todd moved out to Whistler in 2000.
+Armed with a point and shoot camera and some encouragement, Todd dove into a career orientated around snowboard photography.

 I’ll let him fill you in on the details.

 Todd: I just saw a way to combine at that time my two loves which were snowboarding and photography.
 So I did a photography course for two and a half years back in Montreal Quebec.
 I knew when I was done that I wanted to come back to Whistler and kind of have a go at it.
 That was 11 years ago this month.

 What did you cover with your photography education?

 TODD: Actually it was film photography and didn’t actually own a DSLR until I left the school.

 The course went through commercial photography but I also learned everything from product photography, fashion, to photo journalism which appealed to me, because that’s kind of similar to snowboarding photography, you know the same kind of style.

 I am really interested in landscape photography, black and white.
 So when I shoot snowboarding I always think: “Would it still be a good image if there wasn’t a snowboarder in it?”